Henkomeyer/MLG-2-Assignment1-Group-6/README.md

 ## Feature Engineering
 * All of the tests were run in a Jupyter notebook with a Python kernel.
 Data loading, processing, and transformation were performed using the Pandas and NumPy libraries.
 To plot visuals, Matplotlib was utilised.
+* Pre-processing the data was crucial due to the big dataset.
+For example, since it is not necessary for prediction, the Id column was first removed from the features.

+## Data Modelling
+* Random Forest Regressor: 0.8855230238634435
+Between the actual values and the forecasted values, scatter plots were also seen.
+Overall, it was found that the model had a significant accuracy to predict the values.